Sustainable Development

 Frequently Asked Questions

 The minor is a full-time programme lasting five months.
-You must be aware that it is an intensive programme with lectures, tutorial group sessions etc. mostly on Mondays, Wednesdays and Fridays (usually from 09.30 – 16.30h, but this varies with the lecturers and topics; the detailed schedule will be published in mid-August).
+You must be aware that it is an intensive programme with lectures, tutorial group sessions etc. mostly on Mondays, Wednesdays and Fridays usually from 09.30 – 16.30h.
+Be advised that this may vary with the lecturers and topics; the detailed schedule will be published in mid-August.
 Tuesdays and Thursdays are reserved for occasional classes and independent studies, which does not mean that these are days off; you will need them to study the literature, do assignments and prepare presentations.

 Given the intensity of the programme we strongly recommend not doing any other coursework during the minor.
 You should be aware that the minor will keep you busy for five days a week (see the explanation at question 1).
-You will be collaborating closely with fellow students in the project group component and the area study, and attendance will be compulsory.
+You will be collaborating closely with fellow students in the project group component and the area study, and active and traceable participation is compulsory.

-Yes, students who do not have the full 30 ECTS available can take the ‘Sustainable Development: Big Issues New Answers’ course as an elective.
+Yes, students who do not have the full 30 ECTS available can take the course Global Environmental Change and Sustainability (15 ECTS) as an elective.
 You will need permission to do so from the Board of Examiners of your degree programme.
 This course will be taught from September until the beginning of November.